dnorton/dnorton/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 currently learning - Data Engineering, Machine Learning, and applying DevOs principles to both
+- 🌱 currently learning - Data Engineering, Machine Learning, and applying DevOps principles to both
 - 📫 How to reach me: `@dnorton` on Twitter of course